John Foran & Richard Widick (IICAT:7/15/2014)

-Toward that end, we work to render climate science, economic history, environmental governance, and the climate justice movement(s) accessible to the general public, while also striving to make such lay-knowledge available and useful to a wide range of interdisciplinary scientists, NGOs, scholars, theorists and activists — in the interest of fostering new collaborations and synthesizing new data and skills that together stand a better chance of contributing to the mitigation of global warming.
+Toward that end, we work to render climate science, economic history, civil society (& its constituent social movements), and global (environmental) governance, accessible to the general public, while also striving to make such lay-knowledge available and useful to a wide range of interdisciplinary scientists, NGOs, scholars, theorists and activists — in the interest of fostering new collaborations and synthesizing new data and skills that together stand a better chance of contributing to the equitable mitigation of global warming.

-But the concept of mitigation means the lessening of emissions and thus future climate impacts, not their elimination, and so it implies a scenario requiring adaptation to global warming trends that are already locked in.
+Because the concept of mitigation means the lessening of emissions in order to slow the pace of the planet’s present warming trend, and not the elimination of that warming, it implies a scenario requiring adaptation to global warming that is already locked in by historical emissions.

-And the concept of adaptation itself leads even further—to the recognition that loss and damage from climate change is already occurring, especially among the least developed and poorest countries, whom for historical and geographical reasons stand most in the need of financial help and technological assistance in order to survive the coming social and ecological challenges.
+But the concept of adaptation itself leads even further—to the recognition that loss and damage from climate change is already occurring, especially among the least developed and poorest countries, whom for historical and geographical reasons stand most in the need of financial help and technological assistance in order to survive the associated social and ecological challenges.

-Here we see how quickly the science of global warming and climate change raises questions of social justice, for the science currently predicts that carbon-fueled industrial development to date is on target to produce a minimum of 4 degrees Celsius warming this century, and more likely a 6 degree increase or higher, given the slow progress of the global policy response to the crisis.
+Here we see how quickly the science of global warming and climate change leads to questions of climate justice, for the science currently predicts that carbon-fueled industrial development to date is on target to produce a minimum average of 4 degrees Celsius warming this century, and more likely a 6 degree increase or higher, given the slow progress of the global policy response to the crisis.

-This direct path from the science of climate change to the politics of social justice raises basic ethical questions about power and governance, demonstrating how the problems associated with global warming already require an interdisciplinary response from all interested parties.
+This direct path from the science of climate change to the politics of climate justice raises complex ethical questions about power and governance, while also demonstrating how the problems associated with global warming already require an interdisciplinary response from all interested parties.